normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/SettingUpSES.md

 ## Verifing Email Address

-Since your account is most likely in the sandbox mode to see the emails our Lambda function send you need to verify each of the emails you plan on testing with for both the From and To.
-You can verify emails either through the [AWS console](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:) or by enter an email in the code snippet below and executing it.
+Your account is most likely in the sandbox mode.
+To see the emails our Lambda function will send, you need to verify each of the emails you plan on testing with for both the From and To addresses.
+You can verify emails either through the [AWS console](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:) or by entering an email in the code snippet below and executing it.

 ```cs --source-file ../Snippets/SESSnippets.cs --project ../Snippets/Snippets.csproj --region send_verification_email
 ```